-Adult Christian Sunday school activities lead to a fuller, richer faith journey and more active involvement in the ministry of the church.
+Adult Sunday school classes lead to a fuller, richer faith journey and more active involvement in the ministry of the church.

 Weekday adult Christian education opportunities to continue Bible study for deeper insight and their spiritual development.